Set up disaster recovery of on-premises Hyper-V VMs in VMM clouds to Azure

 When you set up the source environment, you install the Azure Site Recovery Provider on the VMM server and register the server in the vault.
 You install the Azure Recovery Services agent on each Hyper-V host.

-In Prepare source, select + VMM to add a VMM server.
+Prepare source.
+Select + VMM to add a VMM server.
 In Add Server, check that System Center VMM server appears in Server type.

 Download the installer for the Microsoft Azure Site Recovery Provider.